-EDF is working with industry experts and academia to monitor and reduce methane emissions in the oil & gas sector.
+EDF is working with industry experts to monitor and reduce methane emissions in the oil & gas sector.

 The primary component in natural gas, methane, is a powerful climate pollutant that can greatly intensify the Earth’s rate of warming in our lifetime.
 The largest single source of U.S. methane emissions is the vast network of infrastructure — including wells, pipelines and storage facilities — that produces, transports and distributes natural gas.